 “The world gives to the givers and takes from the takers.” — Joe Polish

 If you want to live your life on your own terms, you must consistently create massive value and give more than you take.
 Every successful person knows this: The secret to long-term success is creating excessive value.
 They work from a point of transformation and not transaction.
-They’re not trapped by me, myself and I small-mindedness that often lead many to greed and unhealthy competition.
+They’re not trapped by me, myself, and I small-mindedness that often leads many to greed and unhealthy competition.